asyncapi/website/content/blog/automated-releases.md

 There are two workflows designed here.

-The first workflow reacts to changes in the release branch (`master` in this case) and decides if release should be triggered, and triggers it.
-The last step of the workflow is a pull request creation with changes in `package.json`.
+The first workflow reacts to changes in the release branch (`master` in this case), decides if release should be triggered, and triggers it.
+The last step of the workflow is a pull request creation with changes in `package.json` and `package-lock.json`.
 Why are changes not committed directly to the release branch?
-Because in the majority of cases, people, like we in AsyncAPI, use branch protection rules and do not allow direct commits to release branches.
+Because we use branch protection rules and do not allow direct commits to release branches.

 The second workflow is just for handling changes in `package.json`.
 To fulfill branch protection settings, we had to auto-approve the pull request so we can automatically merge it.